Variation-aware Vision Token Dropping for Faster Large Vision-Language Models: Additional Experimental Results

-This section presents detailed results of V$^2$Drop from the ablation study on the Effects of Variation Metric.
+\textbf{Supplementary Results on Variation Metric Selection.} This section presents detailed results of V$^2$Drop from the ablation study on the Effects of Variation Metric.
 Table~\ref{tab:ablation1-1} and Table~\ref{tab:ablation1-2} respectively report the throughput and performance data of three variation metrics across multiple datasets.
 The experiments demonstrate that variation-based pruning strategies outperform attention-score-based pruning methods such as FastV in both performance and efficiency, validating the robustness of variation-based dropping strategies.
 For more intuitive visualizations, please refer to the main discussion in \S4.3.